 It's never too late to make a resolution for animals

-The New Year is a time to make changes, but resolutions can be difficult to stick to.
-Whether or not you've kept to your commitments so far, it's never too late to help move the world for animals
+The New Year is a time to make changes, but resolutions can be very difficult to stick to.
+Whether or not you've kept to your commitments so far, it's never too late to help move the world for animals.

 Every year, billions of animals worldwide suffer needlessly.
-Chickens are factory farmed in appalling conditions, stray dogs are culled in misguided attempts to tackle rabies, and elephants are beaten so they will take tourists for rides and dolphins spend their lives in small chlorinated tanks to entertain visitors.
+Chickens and pigs are factory farmed in appalling conditions, elephants are beaten so they’ll take tourists for rides and dolphins spend their lives in small chlorinated tanks to entertain visitors.

 Animals can’t make New Year’s resolutions to transform their own lives.
-But you can help stop this needless cruelty by supporting a campaign, making small lifestyle changes, or asking simple questions.
+Yet we can help stop this needless cruelty by supporting a campaign, making small lifestyle changes, or asking simple questions.

-Here are five great ways you can help us make a difference for animals with us in 2017
+Here are five great ways you can help us make a difference for animals in 2021:

 Forced to live in horrific conditions, billions of chickens across the world experience unbearable suffering during their short, miserable lives.
-We believe industry can help change this, so we’re challenging KFC to commit to criteria which will see slower growing birds with more space, litter and natural light to allow for a better quality of life.
-Support our campaign to create Change for chickens.
+We believe industry can help change this, so we’re challenging KFC to sign the Better Chicken Commitment which will see slower growing birds with more space, litter and natural light to allow for a better quality of life.
+Support our campaign to create change for chickens.

 4. Help us protect more animals

-You can help us achieve even more by pledging a monthly gift.
-Your donation could help fund groundbreaking investigations and research that exposes animal suffering, save animals affected by natural disasters, or support campaigns that force change for animals.
+You can help us protect animals around the world by pledging a monthly gift.
+Your donation could help fund ground-breaking investigations and research that exposes animal suffering, save animals affected by natural disasters, or support campaigns that force change for animals.

 5. Eat less meat and consume fewer animal products